tanmen/jetbrains-yarn/README.md

 ## How it works

-This proxy conforms to the directory structure that JetBrains is hardcoded to find: the npm shim is at `bin/npm-cli.js`.
+This proxy conforms to the directory structure that JetBrains is hardcoded to find: the yarn shim is at `bin/yarn.js`.
 Thus, IntelliJ/WebStorm can be configured to treat this proxy as the "package manager".
 The various installation options either support JetBrains' own lookup mechanisms such that JetBrains can find the proxy automatically, or allow the proxy to find nodenv-root automatically.

 When the proxy is invoked, it derives the nodenv-root (either by the proxy's own file location, or by the `nodenv root` command which relies on `NODENV_ROOT` and defaults to `~/.nodenv`).
-Then it proxies the invocation to nodenv's shim (found at `$(nodenv root)/shims/npm`); wherein nodenv can ensure the correct version of node+npm is activated according to `.node-version`, etc.
+Then it proxies the invocation to nodenv's shim (found at `$(nodenv root)/shims/yarn`); wherein nodenv can ensure the correct version of node+npm is activated according to `.node-version`, etc.

+##